aws-samples/aws-get-started-workshop/content/01-up-front-tasks/03-map-people-to-foundation-roles.md

 ## Use Separate Builder Team Functional Roles

-In addition to the foundation functional roles listed above, a later section in this guide will help you represent builder team oriented functional roles to be used by teams that need to experiment, develop, and test early forms of business applications, data services, and/or foundation capabilities.
+In addition to the foundation functional roles listed above, a later section in this guide will help you represent builder team oriented functional roles to be used by teams that need to experiment, develop, test, and deploy into production your initial proof of value workloads.

 People playing foundation functional roles will also be granted access to builder team oriented functional roles so that they can select the proper set of permissions depending on which functional role they are playing at a given time.
 For example, a person who is playing the Cloud Administration functional role will assume the associated permissions when they are performing cloud administration work, but will assume a different set of permissions when performing development and early testing work to help evolve the foundation.